c360e5f1/houstonincidents.com/README.md

 [![Scrape, build, and deploy](https://github.com/c360e5f1/houstonincidents.com/actions/workflows/main.yaml/badge.svg)](https://github.com/c360e5f1/houstonincidents.com/actions/workflows/main.yaml)

 Web page for incidents involving Houston Fire and Houston Police.
-Works on mobile and desktop. ~~Includes manifest as a progressive web app.~~
+Works on mobile and desktop.

 ```main.sh``` runs as a bash script to pull JSON data from the Houston ArcGIS server.
 The JSON data is then parsed for relevant information, like the latitude/longitude, incident information, response type, etc, and plots it on a basic HTML page using OpenStreetMaps and Leaflet.